 The Global Leader in Cloud Client Computing – Resource optimisation

-In today’s datacenter, effective resource optimization must balance cost with capacity and performance, and ensure that sufficient IT resources are available to meet current and future business requirements.
-However, most IT infrastructures have been built piecemeal year by year, and consist of a mixture of legacy and vendor applications.
-As a result, they are complex, high-maintenance and difficult to manage.
-Desktop PCs are responsible for significant resource drain, because they are unreliable, prone to breakdown and require constant upkeep.
+In today’s datacenter, effective resource optimisation must balance cost with capacity and performance, and ensure that sufficient IT resources are available to meet current and future business requirements.
+However, most IT infrastructures have been built a piecemeal year by year, and consist of a mixture of legacy and vendor applications.
+As a result, they are complex, high-maintenance, and difficult to manage.
+Desktop PCs are responsible for significant resource drain, because they are unreliable, prone to breakdown, and require constant upkeep.

-Smart organisations are adopting virtualization technologies to eliminate complexity and optimize datacenter resources.
-A logical next step is to virtualize the desktop infrastructure.
-Many companies are replacing legacy PC-based desktop environments with cloud client computing infrastructures that take advantage of virtualization to eliminate operational overhead, strengthen security and maximize total cost of ownership.
+Smart organisations are adopting virtualisation technologies to eliminate complexity and optimise data center resources.
+A logical next step is to virtualise the desktop infrastructure.
+Many companies are replacing legacy PC-based desktop environments with cloud client computing infrastructures that take advantage of virtualisation to eliminate operational overhead, strengthen security, and maximise total cost of ownership.

-Dell Wyse cloud client computing solutions help to optimize resources in the following ways:
+Dell Wyse cloud client computing solutions help to optimise resources in the following ways:

-- They dramatically reduce desktop infrastructure complexity and maintenance with centralized provisioning, updates, patches and management capabilities;
+- They dramatically reduce desktop infrastructure complexity and maintenance with centralised provisioning, updates, patches, and management capabilities;

 - Their light-weight, compact form factors reduce the cost and energy required for shipping, storage and operation;